Aravindraj27/spring-kafka-playground/README.md

 This package starts from the basic implementation available in spring for kafka and **not spring itself**.

-``Note : Initial setups and basic instructions for this project can be found in teh how-tos folders.``
+``Note : Initial setups and basic instructions for this project can be found in the how-tos folders.``